Retiring on old-age pension in different life situations

 Statutory pension security can be supplemented with voluntary supplementary insurance taken either independently or by your employer.

 If the supplementary insurance taken by an employer has a lowered pensionable age, the employee will also be eligible for the statutory old-age pension at the lowered pensionable age.
-In these situations, you can request an estimate of your earnings-related pension amount from Elo’s Pension Services and you can apply for old-age pension with the relevant form.
+In these situations, you can request an estimate of your earnings-related pension amount from Elo’s Pension Services.

 Further information about voluntary supplementary pension is available from the pension company providing the supplementary pension or from your employer.